 Tayiba Sulaiman

-Having written scripts produced by theatre companies like Take Back, Girl Gang Mcr and Hung Theatre, she now mainly writes poetry and creative non-fiction: her poem ‘Reading’ won the 2021 Eugene Lee-Hamilton Prize.
-She especially enjoys translation: in 2020 she won the Warwick Undergraduate Translation Prize (German), was shortlisted in the Austrian Cultural Forum’s Translation Prize (German) and was commended in the OxOn Poetry Translation Competition (French).
+Having written scripts produced by theatre companies like Take Back, Girl Gang Mcr and Hung Theatre, she now mainly writes poetry and non-fiction: her poem ‘Reading’ won the Eugene Lee-Hamilton Prize in 2021.
+She has read her work in England and in Germany, at the 23rd poesiefestival berlins.
+She likes quiet people and powerful earrings.

 Recent work: